IF YOUR BUSINESS HAS A WEBSITE AND YOU CARE ABOUT GOOGLE SEARCH, YOU NEED TO KNOW THIS. Yes, all caps!

 Here’s a view of a secure site.
 (And some pretty photos of great hair to break up the tech details.
 You’re welcome.)

-If you click to every page of the Halo site, you’ll see this green lock icon to the left of the domain name.
+If you click to every page of the Halo site, you’ll see an icon of a locked padlock to the left of the domain name.
 It shows this is a secure site because it’s host is using SSL Certification* and it’s using the HTTPS secure website protocol.**

-If your site shows this green lock icon on each page, you can stop reading – you’re good.
+If your site shows a locked padlock icon on each page, you can stop reading – you’re good.

 This is a big deal because soon Google will be flagging and penalizing any website that is not using SSL Certification for their websites—that is, if links don’t start with https://.